iharshpathak/Covid-19-Tracker-Web-Application/README.md

 * The data source of this application is from [this repository](https://github.com/CSSEGISandData/COVID-19) .

 This web application showcases the global count of the active coronavirus cases.
-As well as the countires and thier respective states.
+As well as the countires and their respective states.

 ---